Troy celebrates peaceful and powerful rally

 “Everyone spoke their mind and they spoke it loudly.
 We had no violence and I didn’t expect any frankly,” said Madden.

-Madden says yesterday’s rally was a great start for the city and police to come together as one.
+Madden Sunday’s rally was a great start for the city and police to come together as one.

 “As we create more transparency, we are creating more communication and that will build trust,” explained Madden.